Haroenv/dock-spacer/README.md

 Or download the zip, if you play that way.

+Another option is to `curl` the script

+    curl -o dock-spacer.sh https://raw.githubusercontent.com/Haroenv/dock-spacer/master/dock-spacer.sh

 And then just run the script from the downloaded directory.

 # Usage

+Don't forget to give the file the proper permissions (to execute), by using `chmod u+x dock-spacer.sh`

 `./dock-spacer` for one spacer.